 Students are to complete all course requirements for the professional major or program of study they have selected.
-The distinctive of the Bachelor of Arts or Master of Arts degree is that it requires 12 hours in a biblical or foreign language.
+The distinctive of the Bachelor of Arts is that it requires 12 hours in a biblical or foreign language.
 All 12 hours are required to be taken in the same language.
-The Bachelor or Master of Science and Associate of Arts degrees do not require a language.